-- \Box Illness,

-- A student must be fever-free for 24 hours in order to return to school.

-- \sqcap Family emergency.

-- \square Death in the immediate family.

-- \sqcap Observance of a religious holiday.

-- \sqcap Situations beyond the control of the student,

-- Up to 5 days per school year.

-- □ Circumstances that cause reasonable concern to the parent/guardian for the student's safety or health.
+- Illness: a student must be fever-free and not have vomited for 24 hours in order to return to school. - In the event of a county, state, or nationwide pandemic, students must follow official guidelines to return to school. - o Family emergency. - Death in the immediate family. - Observance of a religious holiday. - Situations beyond the control of the student: up to 5 days per school year. - Circumstances that cause reasonable concern to the parent/guardian for the student's safety or health. - Mental health days up to 5 days per year.